RightService/rsrt/README.md

 ---
 ## Rules
 Allows you to script business rules (like Statewide Services, email notifications) without writing code.
 Can also be enabled/disabled by non-programmers.
 Might still be some Rules from the Drupal 6 site that need to get copied over.
+CHeck with Josh Fox to see if he still wants all of the emails notifications from the old site.

 ---
 ## Search Configuration